Set theory, logic, and homeomorphism groups of manifolds: First-order properties of homeomorphism groups and topological preliminaries

 We will assume all abstract topological spaces to be at least Hausdorff.
 In a topological space, an open set is called \emph{regular} if it is the interior of its closure.
 The regular open sets of a topological space $X$ are written $\ro(X)$, and form a Boolean algebra.
 A \emph{regular compact set} is a compact set whose complement is regular open.
 A compact set is regular if it is the closure of its interior.
 The regular compact subsets of $X$ are written $\rc(X)$.

 The following result summarizes much of the technical content of ~\cite{KKdlN22}.
-For each (imaginary) sort listed in the result, we say that the sort is \emph{uniformly interpretable} in $\Homeo(M)$ if there is a formula $\phi$ in the language $\mL$ that interprets this sort in $\Homeo(M)$, and $\phi$ does not depend on $M$; that is, the manifold $M$ may be treated as a variable, and the same formula $\phi$ defines the corresponding sort for each manifold.
+We briefly fix terminology.
+By an \emph{imaginary sort} of a structure $A$ we mean a definable quotient $X/E$, where $X\subseteq A^n$ is definable and $E$ is a definable equivalence relation on $X$.
+For each imaginary sort listed below, we say that the sort is \emph{uniformly interpretable} in $\Homeo(M)$ if there are formulae in the language $\mL$ defining $X$, $E$, and all relevant relations, and these formulae do not depend on $M$; that is, the manifold $M$ may be treated as a variable, and the same formulae define the corresponding sort for each manifold.
 All definitions and interpretations are parameter-free, unless stated otherwise.
 The term uniform(ly), present in isolation, is always to be understood as ``independent(ly) of the manifold $M$".